geaz/simplyRetro-Z5/README.md

 The Pi Zero and the 5 inch display are the reason for the naming *Z5*.

 ## 3D Model
 The model was designed in Fusion360.
 If you want to change the design, you can find the whole model [here](https://a360.co/2GZACGc).
 The STLs are in the Thingiverse downloads and the Github repository.
+Furthermore there are exported STEP and Fusion360 Archive Files ready to download.

 ## BOM
 - 3D Printed Shell (STL folder for models)